stackus/goht/README.md

 For the Haml and Slim templates, you must use tabs throughout the entire template.
 For the EGO templates, you may use spaces after the initial tab indent required for each line.

 > Note: Two spaces are being used in this README for display only.
-Keep that in mind if you copy and paste the examples from this document.
+If you copy examples from this document into a `.goht` file, replace the displayed indentation with tabs for Haml and Slim templates.

 You must also indent the content of the Haml and Slim templates, and the closing brace should be at the same level as the template directive.